elastic/kibana/x-pack/plugins/alerting/README.md

 );
 ```

-This tells the Alerting Framework that, given a rule of the AlertType whose ID is `my-application-id.my-unique-rule-type`, if that rule's `consumer` value (which is set when the rule is created by your plugin) is your application (whose id is `my-application-id`), then it will navigate to your application using the path `/my-unique-rule/${the id of the rule}`.
+This tells the Alerting Framework that, given a rule of the RuleType whose ID is `my-application-id.my-unique-rule-type`, if that rule's `consumer` value (which is set when the rule is created by your plugin) is your application (whose id is `my-application-id`), then it will navigate to your application using the path `/my-unique-rule/${the id of the rule}`.

 The navigation is handled using the `navigateToApp` API, meaning that the path will be automatically picked up by your `react-router-dom` **Route** component, so all you have top do is configure a Route that handles the path `/my-unique-rule/:id`.